 Another of the extension cord safety tips you should pay real attention to, is to not staple or nail them.
 Careless stapling can puncture cable insulation, making short circuits and shock hazards.
 Further, over time, the cable can expand, contract, or shift position.
 When stapled, such shifts can erode the insulation, especially when you tightly clamp the cable when installing it.
 Tight stapling could make electrical shorts and hazards, years after installation.
-So, to maintain extension cord safety, do not permanently fasten them anywhere.
+So, to maintain safety, do not permanently fasten them anywhere.

 Scan Cord Parts Often to Maintain Extension Cord Safety